Make this an AMAZING SUMMER!

 Coding with Kids offers coding summer camps (Python, arduinos, game development, etc.)

-Fire Fighter Camp for Girls from Portland Fire and Rescue. a fire training camp for young women ages 16 - 21 years old.
+Fire Fighter Camp for Young Women from Portland Fire and Rescue. a fire training camp for young women ages 16 - 21 years old.
 This three-day camp is an opportunity to experience the unique aspects of being a firefighter (did you know that the Chief of our local fire station is a woman?).
 Registration deadline 5/30/22.

 Free Geek’s volunteers learn how to build computers, save the environment from toxic e-waste, and transform the lives of people in your community.